The 10 Best Plantar Night Splints of 2026 (Stop Morning Heel Pain)

 Can be difficult to get a secure fit for narrow feet or large calves

 If you’ve been avoiding night splints because you can’t imagine sleeping in a heavy, rigid “boot,” the BraceAbility Dorsal Night Splint is designed specifically for you.
 Unlike traditional models that cradle the back of your leg and heel, this is a “dorsal” splint, meaning its hard-plastic support shell sits on top of your foot and shin.
 This leaves your heel and arch completely open, which makes it significantly more lightweight and breathable.
 The whole point is to keep your foot held at a gentle 90-degree angle while you sleep, preventing your plantar fascia and Achilles tendon from tightening up overnight.
-Itโ€™s lined with a soft, deluxe padding for comfort and secures with three adjustable fastener straps.
+It’s lined with a soft, deluxe padding for comfort and secures with three adjustable fastener straps.
 This model is also universal, so it can be worn on either the right or left foot.

-This splint is a fantastic option for beginners.
+This device serves as a fantastic option for beginners.
 Because its primary function is just to prevent the foot from dropping, it provides a very gentle, consistent stretch that’s much easier to get used to.
-Many people find this low-profile design is the key to finally wearing a splint consistently through the night, as it doesn’t get tangled in the sheets or cause your foot to overheat.
-Itโ€™s remarkably easy to put on and take off, and its budget-friendly price point (usually around $35) makes it a low-risk entry point for anyone new to managing plantar fasciitis pain.
+This low-profile design is often the key to maintaining consistency through the night, as it doesn’t get tangled in the sheets or cause overheating.
+It’s remarkably easy to put on and take off, and its budget-friendly price point makes it a low-risk entry point for anyone new to managing plantar fasciitis pain.
 It comes in two sizes: a Small/Medium (fitting US Women’s 6-10 and Men’s 5-9) and a Large/X-Large, so you’ll need to consult their size chart based on your shoe size.

 These issues of fit and slipping mean it might not be a permanent, heavy-duty solution.
 This splint is best suited for individuals with mild or new plantar fasciitis symptoms who are looking for a gentle, “starter” splint.
 It’s also an excellent choice for people who have already tried and given up on the bulky boot-style splints due to discomfort.
 It offers a comfortable, breathable alternative, but it is a gamble for anyone with feet that are particularly wide, narrow, or who have larger calves.